hugosaisse/hugosaisse.github.io/_pages/about.md

   - /about.html
 ---

 I'm Hugo, a Ph.D.
 Candidate at Nova Information Management School in Lisbon, Portugal.
-My Ph.D. project focuses on retrieving and visually presenting legal precedents.
+My Ph.D. project focuses on automating the retrieval and visual presentation of legal precedents.
 I employ state-of-the-art natural language processing (NLP) and machine learning (ML) for this purpose.
 Currently, I'm investigating the effects of summarization on the quality of embeddings for textual similarity assessment.

 Professional background
 ======